 Looking back at school, my favourite teacher was Miss Barton.
 Her passion to explain something you did not understand, as many times as you needed, was what helped me to learn back then.
 That constant need to ask questions to find out information is still with me today.

 Hi!
-My name is Justin Bingham and I am a P.E. teacher and Forset School leader here at St Mary’s Middle School.
+My name is Justin Bingham and I am the P.E. leader at St Mary’s Middle School.
 My favourite teacher at school was a maths teacher called Mr Dobbs.
 He looked like Father Christmas and would love to share stories with us, he made all pupils look forward to going to maths!

 I am currently out of touch with current children’s books however, as a Dad-to-Be I’m sure I will come across them soon enough!

 My secret skill is I’m an ex-chef so can cook!
 I am a huge Manchester United fan and my hobbies include football, golf and water colour painting.

 I am Mrs Nelson and I am the Principal Teaching Assistant at St Mary’s Middle School.

 My favourite children’s book is “Charlie and the Chocolate Factory.”
 I like this book because of Charlie and his family.
 I like that Charlie chooses to take his Grandpa Joe to visit the chocolate factory.
 While they are there Charlie and his Grandpa enjoy seeing the different rooms within the factory with Geese laying golden eggs and Oompa Lumpas to tasting the most tasty and creative inventions such as lickable wallpaper and never ending gobstoppers.
 I think I also like this story because I would like to visit a sweet factory like that.